hmrc/universal-credit-liability-api/README.md

 # universal-credit-liability-api

-This is a placeholder README.md for a new repository
+## Overview

+This API provides the capability for DWP to send Universal Credit Liability notifications for a given individual on NPS (National Insurance & PAYE Service).

 ## Scalafmt